aceberg/WatchYourLAN/README.md

 <details>
   <summary>Expand</summary>

-Configuration can be done through config file, GUI or environment variables
+Configuration can be done through config file, GUI or environment variables.
+Variable names is `config_v2.yaml` file are the same, but in lowcase.

 ### Basic config
 | Variable  | Description | Default |